p2c6/flag-sprint/README.md

 # FlagSprint

-A fun and engaging game to challenge your knowledge of world flags.
+A fun and engaging game to challenge your knowledge on world flags.

 ## Game Features